 "Velvet Love" Impatiens

 Soil -- Impatiens morsei likes fertile, well-draining soil.
 A typical mix is 2 parts potting soil to 1 part perlite or coarse horticultural sand (or pumice).
 If you tend to overwater your plants, use extra perlite or sand.

-Watering -- Try to keep the soil evenly moist most of the time - but not soggy.
+Watering -- Try to keep the soil evenly moist most of the time - but not constantly soggy.
 Don't let the soil dry out completely.

 Lighting -- Impatiens morsei prefers bright shade, or filtered sunlight.
 Avoid prolonged direct sun, unless it's early-morning sun.

 Pests to watch for -- aphids, spider mites (tiny "dots" and webbing under the leaves), whitefly, mealy bugs.
 Certain spider mites cannot be seen but can cause deformities of the young leaves.
-Be careful when choosing chemical remedies, because some may harm the plant.
+Try using insecticidal soap spray before using stronger remedies.

 If you have any questions, feel free to contact me.